 - Ability to independently design and realise a research project (research question, line of argumentation etc.) - Ability to relate and critically discuss complex research issues within the field of Transcultural Studies - Advanced time and project management skills.

-Use of Module: n/a (HDU) / Prerequisite for Module "Oral Examination" (KU)
+Use of Module: n/a

 Conditions for Participation: Registration or completion of module "Oral examination" (HDU)

 Grade of Module (HDU): Grade of the master's thesis